vignesh-seven/extract-and-delete/README.md

 ## Installation
 For the default installation:
- - Download the ex-n-del.bat file and copy it's path (Right-Click -> Copy as Path)
+ - Download the ex-n-del.bat file and copy it's path
- - Run the below command in Command Prompt as Admin (DO NOT use Powershell).
+ - Run the below command in Command Prompt as Admin (DO NOT use Powershell)

 ```
 reg add HKEY_CURRENT_USER\Software\Classes\*\shell\Extract and Delete\command /ve /d "PATH_TO_BAT_FILE \"%1\"" /f